InseeFrLab/s3-operator/README.md

 - `buckets.s3.onyxia.sh`
 - `policies.s3.onyxia.sh`
+- `paths.s3.onyxia.sh`

 The custom resources based on these CRDs are a somewhat simplified projection of the real S3 resources.
 From the operator's point of view :

 - A `Bucket` CR matches a S3 bucket, and only has a name, a quota (actually two, [see Bucket example in *Usage* section below](#bucket)), and optionally, a set of paths
 - A `Policy` CR matches a "canned" policy (not a bucket policy, but a global one, that can be attached to a user), and has a name, and its actual content (IAM JSON)
+- A `Path` CR matches a set of paths inside of a policy.
+This is akin to the `paths` property of the `Bucket` CRD, except `Path` is not responsible for Bucket creation.

 Each custom resource based on these CRDs on Kubernetes is to be matched with a resource on the S3 instance.
 If the CR and the corresponding S3 resource diverge, the operator will create or update the S3 resource to bring it back to .

 Two important caveats :

-- It is one-way - if something happens on the S3 side directly (instead of going through the CRs), the operator ha                      s no way of reacting.
+- It is one-way - if something happens on the S3 side directly (instead of going through the CRs), the operator has no way of reacting.
 At best, the next trigger will overwrite the S3 state with the declared state in the k8s custom resource.
 - For now, the operator won't delete any resource on S3 - if a CR is removed, its matching resource on S3 will still be present.
 This behavior was primarily picked to avoid data loss for bucket, but also applied to policies.

 ## Installation